List of Crash Bandicoot characters: Doctor Neo Cortex

 Doctor Neo Cortex is the main antagonist of the Crash Bandicoot series and the archenemy of the titular character, Crash Bandicoot.
 Cortex is a mad scientist who seeks to achieve world domination as an act of vengeance for the ridicule he has suffered in the past.
 To achieve this goal, Cortex mutated a collection of animals into his soldiers.
-He eventually created Crash Bandicoot, but rejected him as unworthy of being in his army and removed him from his castle.
+He eventually created Crash Bandicoot, but Crash failed to be mind controlled by his Cortex Vortex and was removed from Cortex's castle.
 As Cortex's actions endanger the sanctity of the islands the games are set in, Cortex's plans for world domination are often hampered by Crash along with other characters.
 Crash's constant interference has made eliminating Crash one of Cortex's top priorities along with world domination.

 Uka Uka

 Uka Uka is the evil younger twin brother of Aku Aku and the supervisor of Cortex's plots for world domination.
 He was sealed in an underground prison by Aku Aku many years ago, but was freed in Crash Bandicoot: Warped when the ruins of Cortex's space station plummeted to Earth and destroyed his prison.
 He was voiced by Clancy Brown from 1998 to 2003, by Cornell John in Crash Bash, by Alex Fernandez in Crash Twinsanity, and by John DiMaggio from Crash of the Titans onward.